 The On-Screen Keyboard is a built-in system app in Windows 10, which can be used in place of the physical keyboard when necessary.
-If you wonder how to open the On-Screen Keyboard in Windows 10, here are six ways for you.
+If you wonder how to open the On-Screen Keyboard in Windows 10, here are six ways provided for you.

 6 ways to open On-Screen Keyboard in Windows 10

-Way 1: through Search bar
+Way 1: through the Search bar

 Start typing osk in the Search the web and Windows field on the left side of the Windows 10 taskbar.
 After the On-Screen Keyboard (Desktop app) is displayed in the search results, click on it to open it.